z-zang/lm-lab-modern-js/modern_javascript_exercises/imperative_vs_declarative/imperative_vs_declarative.md

 // We are using forEach
 // We don't care about the individual steps needed (let i = 0; i < people.length etc) to get what we want - these details are hidden away
-// forEach is more descriptive, it *sounds* more like what we want to do...
+// forEach is more human friendly, it *sounds* more like what we want to do...

 const people = ["Barry", "Gary", "Larry"]